indoor-robot-learning-challenge-2022/indoor-robot-learning-challenge-2022.github.io/_posts/2020-09-13-grand-opening.md

 Edit: 2020-09
 mathjax: true
 mermaid: true
-description: This challenge will be officially launched on Sep 18, 2020.
+description: This challenge was officially launched on Sep 18, 2020.
 ---